 How to save an image file from Gmail to Google Photos

-Alternatively, you can click on the photo to expand it, and click on ‘More options’ (three vertical dots) at the top right corner.
-Then select Save to Photos.
+- Alternatively, click on the image to open it.
+Then click on the three-dot icon at the top right corner and select Save to Photos.

-The Gmail photo attachment is now saved straight to Google Photos.
+The Gmail photo attachment will be saved straight to your Google Photos.